amazon-ion/ion-docs/cookbook.md

 In some cases, the examples herein depend on code external to Ion (e.g. constructing input streams to read files), which is out of scope for this cookbook.
 Code such as this will be replaced by a method with an empty (but implied) implementation.

+### Java

 Import statements for classes internal to the Ion library or to `java.lang` are omitted.
 Other external classes will either be first referenced by their fully-qualified names, or will be preceded by an import statement.
 Import statements have global scope.

 * * *

 ## Getting started

-### Getting an instance of IonSystem
+### Java

 [`IonSystem`][3] is the central interface to ion-java.
 Generally, a single `IonSystem` instance should be constructed and used throughout the